nao-mix/youtube-browse/README.md

 ## About The Project

-Just created the Youtube video browsing app, with Vue.js and the YouTube Data API.
+Einfach erstellte ein Youtube Video-Browsing App, mit JavaScript, Vue.js und the YouTube Data API.

 ## Technologies Used